 He served as a Steering Committee member of the BridgeMentor Program (Commercialization of Research) in the NCBR, a national research funding body for applied research (2013-2016).
 He also headed an Ustawa 2.0/Law 2.0 national team of 10 academics (2016-2017) who prepared the foundations for recent Polish higher education reforms; finally, he co-authored the AMU application to the IDUB national excellence program (2018-2019) which resulted in additional 100 million USD (350 million PLN) for AMU in 2020-2026).

-He is also an editorial board member for Higher Education Quarterly, European Educational Research Journal, British Educational Research Journal, and European Journal of Higher Education as well as for a Springer book series, Higher Education Dynamics.
+He is also an editorial board member for Higher Education Quarterly, European Educational Research Journal, and British Educational Research Journal as well as for a Springer book series, Higher Education Dynamics.

 In 2018, he was elected an ordinary member of the European Academy of Sciences and Arts (EASA) in Salzburg as one of 31 Polish scientists and scholars (Class V, Social Sciences, Law, and Economics).